spotlightpa/poor-richard/content/about/about-faqs.md

 **Q: Where does Spotlight PA’s work appear?**

 **A:** All Spotlight PA stories appear on our website, [spotlightpa.org](https://www.spotlightpa.org).
-Spotlight PA stories also appear in [The Philadelphia Inquirer / Inquirer.com](https://www.inquirer.com), [Pittsburgh Post-Gazette / post-gazette.com](https://www.post-gazette.com/) and [The Patriot-News / PennLive.com](https://www.pennlive.com), as well as across a growing network of other Pennsylvania news organizations.
+Spotlight PA stories also appear in [The Philadelphia Inquirer / Inquirer.com](https://www.inquirer.com), [Pittsburgh Post-Gazette / post-gazette.com](https://www.post-gazette.com/) and [The Patriot-News / PennLive.com](https://www.pennlive.com), as well as across [a growing network of other Pennsylvania news organizations](/about/partners/).

 **Q: Will Spotlight PA share its content with other news organizations?**

 **A:** Yes, we want our content to reach as many people in Pennsylvania as possible.
 We will provide stories free of charge to news organizations across the state.
-To become a distribution partner, please contact <mailto:joanna@spotlightpa.org>.
+To become a distribution partner, please contact [joanna@spotlightpa.org](mailto:joanna@spotlightpa.org).

 **Q: Does Spotlight PA charge for its content?**